Patti Rocks: Critical response

 Frederic and Mary Ann Brussat of Spirituality & Practice opined, "Karen Landry's portrait of Patti is the best thing about this film.
 Independent and confident, she decides to have the baby regardless of Billy.
 With sensitivity, she proves to the burnt-out and self-denigrating Eddie that he is still lovable.
 As another report on the battle of the sexes, Patti Rocks proves that immature men will always be losers."

 Patti Rocks holds an 80% rating on Rotten Tomatoes based on five reviews.

 Accolades

-At the 4th Independent Spirit Awards, Patti Rocks was nominated for Best Director, Best Screenplay, Best Cinematography, and Best Actor (for Mulkey).
+At the 4th Independent Spirit Awards, Patti Rocks was nominated for Best Director, Best Screenplay, Best Cinematography, and Best Actor (Chris Mulkey).